kimjeongin/practice/claude/rag-server/examples/http-client/README.md

 The client will:

 1. **Initial Tests**: Connect to the server and run basic tests
-   - Spawn the server as a child process with stdio transport
+   - Connect to the server at `http://localhost:3000/mcp`
    - List available tools
    - Test `get_vectordb_info` tool
    - Test `search` tool with basic and reranking searches